Quick Start Homeschool Curriculum Guide

 Writing/Language Arts

 The most important thing you can do to improve your students writing is to have your student journal every day.
 In their journal they can write about what they did today, what they learned, their favorite . . ., their future plans, pets, friends, etc. Any grade can do this.
 Get a simple notebook like this.
+If you have little kids than get one like this.
+They can draw pictures and write on the same page.

 If you want to do a spelling/vocabulary program, Modern Curriculum Press or MCP is reasonably priced one.
 Grade 1, Grade 2, Grade 3, Grade 4, Grade 5, Grade 6,